 This should not be called from user code, and is only exposed for use when subclassing the HTTPAdapter.

-- request The PreparedRequest being sent. - proxies A dictionary of schemes to proxy URLs.
+• request - The PreparedRequest being sent.

+• proxies - A dictionary of schemes or schemes and hosts to proxy URLs.

 send (request, stream=False, timeout=None, verify=True, cert=None, proxies=None) Sends PreparedRequest object.
 Returns Response object.